craftweg/website/priv/posts/2019-06-23-the-tale-xcode-projects-complexity.md

 ---
 title: The tale of Xcode projects' complexity
 description: This is a short story of how Xcode projects can end up being very complex and hard to maintain.
-categories: [xcode, projects, accidental complexity, swift]
+tags: [xcode, projects, accidental complexity, swift]
 ---

 The CEO of our company wants the product to have an iOS app.
 We embark on building it, so we start by creating the project: we open Xcode, select new project, and then Xcode dumps the following into a local directory: